-establish sales, marketing, distribution, manufacturing, supply chain and other commercial infrastructure in the future to commercialize various products for which we may obtain regulatory approval; add equipment and physical infrastructure to support our research and development and growing staff; acquire or in-license other product candidates and technologies; and incur increased costs as a result of operating as a public company. revenue w have any products approved for sale and have not generated any revenue from product sales since our inception.
-Our ability to generate product ill depend on the successful development, regulatory approval and eventual commercialization of one or more of our product candidates, if We cannot assure you that we will ever be profitable or generate positive cash flow from operating activities. as we can capital sou available v scale back global eco from the o reduce or quire substantial additional funding to support our continuing operations and further the development of our product candidates.
-Until such time generate significant revenue from product sales, if ever, we expect to finance our operations through the sale of equity, debt financings or other cross, which could include income from collaborations, strategic partnerships or other strategic arrangements.
-Adequate funding may not be when needed or on terms acceptable to us, or at all.
-If we are unable to raise additional capital as needed, we may have to significantly delay, or discontinue development of our product candidates.
-Our ability to raise additional funds may be adversely impacted by potential worsening nomic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting ngoing pandemic and otherwise.
-If we fail to obtain necessary capital when needed on acceptable terms, or at all, it could force us to delay, limit, terminate our product development programs, commercialization efforts or other operations.
-Insufficient liquidity may also require us to rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.
-Impact of the COVID-19 Pandemic on Our Operations mitigation to contain Washingto to curtail o our busine suspension key busine our clinica operations raise funds 2020, the World Health Organization characterized the outbreak of COVID-19 as a global pandemic and recommended containment and measures.
-Since then, extraordinary actions have been taken by international, federal, state, and local public health and governmental authorities and combat the outbreak and spread of COVID-19 in regions throughout the world, including the United Kingdom (U.K.) and the State of my where most of our operations are conducted.
-These actions substantially restricted daily activities for individuals and caused many businesses or cease normal operations.
-We have been carefully monitoring the COVID-19 pandemic as it continues to progress and its potential impact on set.
-As a result of COVID-19, we have taken precautionary measures in order to minimize the risk of the virus to our employees, including the my of all non-essential business travel.
+Impact of the COVID-19 Pandemic on Our Operations

+In March 2020, the World Health Organization characterized the outbreak of COVID-19 as a global pandemic and recommended containment and mitigation measures.
+Since then, extraordinary actions have been taken by international, federal, state, and local public health and governmental authorities to contain and combat the outbreak and spread of COVID-19 in regions throughout the world, including the United Kingdom (U.K.) and the State of Washington, where most of our operations are conducted.
+These actions substantially restricted daily activities for individuals and caused many businesses to curtail or cease normal operations.
+We have been carefully monitoring the COVID-19 pandemic as it continues to progress and its potential impact on our business.
+As a result of COVID-19, we have taken precautionary measures in order to minimize the risk of the virus to our employees, including the suspension of all non-essential business travel.
 In addition, the majority of our workforce now works remotely.
-To date, we have been able to continue our sets activities and advance our clinical programs.
-However, in the future, it is possible that it will become more difficult to enroll participants in al trials, which could delay our clinical development timelines.
-While the broader implications of the COVID-19 pandemic on our results of and overall financial performance remain uncertain, it has, to date, not had a material adverse impact on our results of operations or our ability to so sustain operations.
-The economic effects of the pandemic and resulting societal changes are currently not predictable, and the future financial build vary from those foreseen.
-Compone nts of Operating Results Operating Expenses - ring expenses consist of (i) research and development expenses, including expenses incurred with related parties, and (ii) general and tive expenses.
-Research o and Development ch and development expenses consist primarily of direct and indirect costs incurred in connection with our discovery efforts, preclinical studies, all trial activities related to our pipeline, including our lead product candidates, ETX-810 and ETX-155.
-Our direct research and development costs include:
+To date, we have been able to continue our key business activities and advance our clinical programs.
+However, in the future, it is possible that it will become more difficult to enroll participants in our clinical trials, which could delay our clinical development timelines.
+While the broader implications of the COVID-19 pandemic on our results of operations and overall financial performance remain uncertain, it has, to date, not had a material adverse impact on our results of operations or our ability to raise funds to sustain operations.
+The economic effects of the pandemic and resulting societal changes are currently not predictable, and the future financial impacts could vary from those foreseen.